Sports Injury Treatment

 It is an inflammation of the tendons called tendinitis.
 Tendons are a band of tough tissues, joining the forearm muscles on the outside of the elbow.
 Pain occurs when the tendons are overloaded by repetitive motions of the wrist and arm.
 Repetitive gripping activities especially involving the thumb and first two fingers could lead to tennis elbow.
 Elbow joint is composed of 3 bones: the upper arm bone-the humerus, the two bones in the forearm-radius and ulna.
 There are bony bumps at the bottom of the humerus-epicondyles and on the outside i.e., at lateral side-lateral epicondyle.
 Muscles, ligaments and tendons are keeping the elbow joints together.
 The forearm muscles extend the wrist and fingers.
 The forearm tendons (extensors) attach the muscles to bones.
 Extensors attach on lateral epicondyles.
 Extensor Carpi Radialis Brevis (ECRB) is the tendon involved with tennis elbow.
 In lateral epicondylitis, the dominant arm is mostly affected.

 At Advancells, we aim at barring the progression of the damage with more emphasis on repealing of the damaged tissue.
 Our unique treatment pattern is designed considering the pathophysiology of each injury.
-Advancells is excited by the prodigious prospects of stem cells in treating various degenerative conditions, hence we are constantly updating our knowledge and technology to suit unique specifications of each patient for stem cell treatment of knee injury/ sports injury.
+Advancells is excited by the prodigious prospects of stem cells in treating various degenerative conditions, hence we are constantly updating our knowledge and technology to suit unique specifications of each patient for stem cell therapy of knee injury.

 With extensive research these challenges are now comprehensible to therapeutic ventures resulting in new treatments of knee injury using autologous treatment/allogenic transplant for adipose-derived mesenchymal stromal cells treatment and bone marrow stromal cells treatment.
 This new insight on the treatment of sports injury has helped in identifying the potential to overcome knee injury with stem cells, primarily using autologous stem cell transplant in form of hematopoietic stem cell transplant or mesenchymal stromal cells treatment.